hg2000/trader/README.md

 Backtest:
 python3.6 backtest.py

-Live Trading (Dn't do it on a Live Account !) python3.6 run.py
+Live Trading (Don't do it on a Live Account !) python3.6 run.py